imoralesgt/WSN_ICTP/README.md

 + Gateway side
+  - ThingSpeak server @ Raspberry PI
   - Remove CIK from SC and read it from a text file
-  - ThingSpeak server @ Raspberry PI
-  - Fix date format bug on CSV LOG file
   - Design a PCB (as a Raspberry PI Hat.
 Using only MSP430 uC, without any Launchpad)
   - 3D-printable case